ztyyLV/web-twain-docs/indepth/faqs/develop/What-is-a-LicenseChecker.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop What is a LicenseChecker
+title: What is a LicenseChecker
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: What is a LicenseChecker
-description: Dynamic Web TWAIN SDK Documentation FAQs What is a LicenseChecker
+description: What is a LicenseChecker
 ---

-# Develop
+# Development

 ## What is a LicenseChecker